sebavarghese/DT-based-IDS-framework/DigitalTwin-SIEM-integration/README.md

 The Project is up and running.
 If you want to start it a second time you simply have to navigate to deployments/docker and run `docker-compose up`.

+**NOTE**: All the required packages, softwares and libraries are included with Docker.
+No need of installing these separately.

 **Data collection**

 Once the docker compose is up, 8 xterm consoles will pop up on the terminal (2 for s1, 2 for plc1, 1 for plc2, 1 for plc3, 1 for hmi and 1 for attacker node)